mbed NXP LPC1768

 Another highlight is TestBed's ability of getting Arduino-Shields attached to it.
 That provides amazing new possibilities using the wide variety of available shields - combined with the immense calculating power of mbed's modern Cortex-M3 heart!

 To support wireless communication features an XBee-socket has been added to TestBed as well.
-We offer several wireless modules with the popular XBee footprint, for example: Original Xbee-Modules, a 868MHz RF module, a GPS-Receiver and this Bluetooth solution.
+We offer a range of wireless modules with XBee footprint, which has become a very popular form factor.

 The mbed Starterkit